PSWinCom/LinkMobility.PSWin.Client/README.md

 This is an implementation of the API described on the [PSWin Wiki](https://wiki.pswin.com/).

-A PSWin account from [LINK Mobility](https://www.linkmobility.com/) is required.
+A PSWin gateway account from [LINK Mobility](https://www.linkmobility.com/) is required.

-## Getting Started
+## Installation

 The project is avalable as two separate NuGet packages:
 - `LinkMobility.PSWin.Client` for sending SMS.
 - `LinkMobility.PSWin.Receiver` for receiving mobile-originated messages and delivery reports.

-The packages target .NET Standard 2.0 and can therefore be used in .NET Framework and .NET Core projects.
-See the [compatibility table](https://docs.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0#tabpanel_1_net-standard-2-0) for more information.

-### Installation
+You can install both packages by typing the following commands in the NuGet console:
 ```
 PM> Install-Package LinkMobility.PSWin.Client
 PM> Install-Package LinkMobility.PSWin.Receiver
 ```

+The packages target .NET Standard 2.0 and can therefore be used in .NET Framework and .NET Core projects.
+See the [compatibility table](https://docs.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0#tabpanel_1_net-standard-2-0) for more information.

 ## Quick Start